derbyjs/derby/index.md

 model.subscribe "rooms.#{roomName}", (err, room) ->
   # Logs: 'rooms.lobby'
   console.log room.path()
-  # A [reference](#references) is frequently created from a
+  # A reference is frequently created from a parameterized
-  # parameterized path pattern for use later.
-Refs may be
+  # path pattern for use later.
+Refs may be created directly
-  # created directly from a scoped model.
+  # from a scoped model
   model.ref '_room', room
 {% endhighlight %}